Are you trying to cancel your broadband? From hard-to-find support lines to high cancellation fees, it can end up feeling like a battle!

 The Openreach network is the UK’s largest and most popular internet infrastructure.
 Openreach infrastructure is used by providers including Sky, EE, BT, Now, TalkTalk, Plusnet, Vodafone and Utility Warehouse, plus many more.

 The Openreach network offers ‘One Touch’ switching.
-That means that if you place an order with a new Openreach supplier, your old Openreach contract should be automatically cancelled.
+That means that if you place an order with a new Openreach provider, your old Openreach contract will be automatically cancelled.
+For example, if you’re an EE customer, placing an order for Sky broadband will automatically end your EE contract, effective from the day your new service goes live.
+You can read more about Openreach’s ‘One-Touch’ switches here.

-If you’re switching to a supplier that uses a different network, including Virgin Media and FTTP providers like Hyperoptic, you’ll need to reach out to your current supplier directly.
-Two connections with different infrastructure can be live at the same time, so if you don’t cancel you’ll end up paying for two broadband contracts at the same time!
-You can jump to our table here to find the best contact method for your supplier.
+If you’re switching to a provider that uses a different network, including Virgin Media and FTTP providers like Hyperoptic, you’ll need to reach out to your current provider directly.
+Two connections with different infrastructure can be live at once, so if you don’t cancel you’ll end up paying for two broadband contracts at the same time!

 If you are still within your minimum contract you may be asked to pay an exit fee when you switch providers.
 We’ve outlined the cancellation policies of the UK’s most popular Openreach providers below, as well as our top tips for cancelling without an exit fee.